 Health is a major issue in Jhabua.
 Jhabua has the highest mortality rate in children under five in the world.
 Families often have to take a loan from informal sources for medical conditions.
 They get entrapped in a vicious debt cycle.
 ‘Swachchh Gaon - Swastha Parivar’ is an initiative under women leadership, the 'mother of the house' to take on various dimensions of health - ranging from medication to nutrition.

 Mata ki Badi

-In 2018 and 2019, each year, 300 families adopted the set of saplings.
+This program enters the fourth and consecutively since 2018; each year, 500 families adopted the set of saplings.
 First picture - Families taking saplings from Shivganga Gurukul - 2019.
-Second picture - Uday Singh Bhai of Badi Bawadai village, with Jamun plant adopted in 2018.
+Second picture - Uday Singh Bhai of Badi Bawadai village, with the Jamun plant adopted in 2018.

 By contributing to the Mata ki Badi initiative, we serve three purposes at once

 Paving a source of income for the family in future, a step towards self-reliance.